CodeForPittsburgh/food-access-map-data/README.md

 # Adding new datasets
 New datasets can be added as they are discovered.
 A prep script can be added to this [directory](https://github.com/CodeForPittsburgh/food-access-map-data/tree/master/data_prep_scripts/prep_source_scripts).

+New datasets need to correspond to the project-wide schema set in [schema.xlsx](https://github.com/CodeForPittsburgh/food-access-map-data/blob/master/schema.xlsx).
+Cleaned data should be saved in .csv format [here](https://github.com/CodeForPittsburgh/food-access-map-data/tree/master/food-data/Cleaned_data_files).

-If a new prep script is added to the directory, they would need to be manually added to the source_r_scripts.R or source_python_scripts.py files in the same prep_source_scripts directory.
-The source scripts only run what is named, rather than any .R or .py file in the directory.
+Any new prep script also needs to be added to the source_r_scripts.R or source_python_scripts.py files in the same prep_source_scripts directory.
+The source scripts control what prep scripts are run to update the full dataset.

 # Extra Resources